 Lake Hiller, the pink lake in Australia is a waterbody with lot of questions to answer.

-Lake Hiller also known as the pink lake in Australia is a stunning and distinctive lake situated on the coast of Middle Island in the Recherche Archipelago to the south of Western Australia.
+Lake Hiller also is a stunning and distinctive lake situated on the coast of Middle Island in the Recherche Archipelago to the south of Western Australia.
 The 600-meter long strawberry pink lake might not impress you with its length or even its diverse species of fishes in the region but the aerial view of the lake would remind anyone of a fantasy movie with a lagoon of strawberry milkshake.
 But what exactly causes this lake with this colour?

 The pink lake in Australia may not be so yummy